tripleee/SmokeDetector-wiki/Privileges.md

 (SD) refers to privileges set in the code of SmokeDetector [here](https://github.com/Charcoal-SE/SmokeDetector/blob/master/globalvars.py#L98), (MS) refers to privileges set from within metasmoke (the admin would then add you using the form on [this page](https://metasmoke.erwaysoftware.com/admin/permissions)), and (GH) refers to privileges set on GitHub.

 ### SmokeDetector privileges (SD)
 The process for acquiring these privileges is listed above.
-Note that this privilege only works per-chat-server, so if you're privileged in CHQ, you're not automatically privileged in SOCVR or the Tavern (due to your user ID being different), so you'll need to contact an admin so that they can add you there as well.
+Depending on where you get privileges, your privileges may apply to one or to multiple rooms: if you acquire them in SOCVR, your privileges will apply only to SOCVR; if you acquire them in Charcoal HQ, you will also be automatically privileged in Charcoal Test and Tavern on the Meta.

 This privilege level allows you to:
 * Give feedback via chat